Vedeshkulkarni/Weather_Agentic_AI/README.md

 # 🌦️ Weather Agentic AI

-An AI-powered weather assistant built using **LangGraph, LangChain, Gemini LLM, OpenWeatherMap API, and Streamlit**.
+An AI-powered weather assistant built using **LangGraph, LangChain, openAI LLM, OpenWeatherMap API, and Streamlit**.

 This project uses an **Agentic AI architecture**, where the AI agent can understand user queries, decide when to use external tools, fetch real-time weather information, and provide a natural language response.